AlexCC93/ROS2course/docs/source/Installation and software setup.rst

    docker run -it -v $PWD/ros2_ws:/ros2_ws ros2_humble_image

 .. image:: images/runningDockerContainer2.png
    :alt: Docker container generated example.

 ``-v $PWD/ros2_ws:/ros2_ws``: This part specifies a volume (``-v``) to be mounted inside the container.
 It binds the directory ``$PWD/ros2_ws`` on the local Windows machine to the directory ``/ros2_ws`` within the container.
 This allows for data sharing between the host machine and the container.
 In the example provided, ``ros2_ws`` refers to the folder on the Windows local machine containing all the course code progress.
-It also serves as the ROS 2 workspace for this course; Further details about this workspace will be covered in the `next section`_.
+It also serves as the ROS 2 workspace for this course; Further details about a ROS workspace will be covered in the `next section`_.

 .. _next section: https://alex-readthedocs-test.readthedocs.io/en/latest/Configuring%20environment.html#creating-and-configuring-the-workspace